KRFX: Classic rock (1989–2025)

 After nearly 14 years playing some kind of pop music format, on January 18, 1989, KOAQ flipped to classic rock, taking the new call sign KRFX, and rebranded as "103.5 The Fox", one of several stations in the U.S. using the brand "The Fox".

 In late 1995, when sister station KBPI began playing mostly new active rock, KRFX added some more recent rock titles.
 At the same time, air personality Steve Cooper of KBPI replaced Tom Little at night.

 In May 1999, Clear Channel Communications acquired KOA and KRFX when Jacor stations were absorbed by the company.
 In 2014, Clear Channel switched its name to iHeartMedia.

+Mainstream rock (2025-present)

+In November 2025, KRFX shifted to mainstream rock by adding more 90s and 2000s rock titles, while maintaining the "Fox" branding.